Skip to main content

 If any complications occur in an infant post-delivery, diagnosis and report expenses will be covered.
 But the cost of treatment will only be taken care of in the policy only if the baby is added to the policy.

-Is there a time limit to add an infant to the policy?
+Is there a time limit for adding an infant to the policy?

 The process is to intimate the insurance company about the addition of the newborn.
 This must be done within 30 days of the child’s birth.
 If not added within the timeline, the insurer can either decline the request for addition, or the insured may have to wait till the renewal of the policy to add the child.